Dev-for-fun/Lattice-Innovation-NodeJS-Assignment/Readme.md

 - **MySQL**: Used as the relational database management system for storing and retrieving data.
 - **Joi**: Used for input validation to ensure data integrity and security.
 - **Postman**: Used for testing and documenting APIs during development.
+- **Bycrypt**: A library to help in hashing passwords.
+- **Multer**: Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
+- **dotenv**: Used for accessing the environment variables

 ## API Endpoints